 Indonesia's GCG is classified into two types of companies, i.e., conventional and sharia (GGBS-Good Governance for Sharia Business).
 As Indonesia is one of the OECD countries, the guideline arranged by the KNKG (the National Committee on Governance Policies) shall adhere to the OECD's Principle of Corporate Governance.
-The national guideline for GCG was firstly issued in 1999 and revised in 2001 and 2006.
+The national guideline for GCG was first issued in 1999 and revised in 2001 and 2006.
 Meanwhile, GGBS is a guideline which is independently arranged in Indonesia.
 Observations on the guideline for GCG and GGBS are crucial to describe the concept of corporate governance applicable in Indonesia.

-The framework (Figure 1) used to construct Islamic Governance here commences from the focus of business entity, which is material and profit-oriented and therefore violates the Islamic view of "rahmatan lil'alamin" (a mercy to all creation).
+The framework (Figure 1) used to construct Islamic Governance here commences from the focus n the business entity, which is material and profit-oriented and therefore violates the Islamic view of "rahmatan lil'alamin" (a mercy to all creation).
+Islamic Governance for Managing Banking Performance Assessment